Take Just One Step to Find Friends Worth the Name

 I also had several friends who did things differently.
 Instead of going out, we would get together at each other's apartments, eat potluck or maybe order a pizza, and play board games like Pictionary and Trivial Pursuit.
 Instead of going to the movies, we'd hang out and watch a rented video together.
 Instead of going to a professional sporting event, we would gather for a softball game in the park.

-I was sad to realize that was not true of my other friends.
+I was sad to realize that wasn't true of my other friends.
 What we had in common was gossip and the way we spent money.
 As soon as I looked for something kinder and deeper, or wanted to be a bit smarter about how I used my income, those friends stopped calling.

 Friendships shouldn't come with a price tag.